Sarah Nilsson JD, PhD, MAS

 Crimes/Security

-Criminal Law is a balancing act - between making society safe and protecting us all from false accusations and unfair punishment
+Between making society safe and protecting us all from false accusations and unfair punishment

 Crime has an enormous impact on business!